Skip to nav Skip to content

 Members

-Daniel Abate Daga, PhD - Assistant Member
+Daniel Abate Daga, PhD - Associate Member

 Dr. Abate-Daga's research is focused on the development of T cell-based immunotherapies for the treatment of cancer, and the translation of those preclinical findings into clinical application.